nmapx/revolut-stocks-list/README.md

 ### Input files (images/screenshots)

+First of all - check [example screenshot](./example-input.jpg).
+Your screenshot(s) must follow the pattern!

 You can specify multiple input files by adding more parameters.
-By default it's processing 1 file (filepath `./input.jpg`).
+By default it's processing 1 file (filepath `./input.jpg`) which can be very long (complete stock list in 1 screenshot (possible on some mobiles)).
 See example below.

 ```bash
 ... extract --input ./this/is/input/file_1.jpg --input ./this/is/input/file_2.jpg --input ./this/is/input/file_3.jpg